 - Note: Transfer credits are generally only accepted as a BME elective if they are lower division (1000 and 2000 level) and must first be approved for transfer by means of a Petition for Transfer Credit or Variance (the "tan sheet").
-Additionally, if transfer upper-division BME electives are accepted, they will count as lower-division credit.
-See Section 2.3 for more details on transfer classes. - Use past schedules as guidelines in scheduling BME elective classes to ensure that they do not conflict with required classes. - For admission to graduate level classes (5000, 6000), all students must simply meet standard prerequisites and obtain written (email) permission from the course instructor in order to apply for admission.
-With such permission in hand, contact the Undergraduate Advisor/Coordinator with proof of permission, UNID, and the specific course designation.
-Note that admission to 7000 classes is generally restricted to PhD students so only available to undergraduates in unusual circumstances. - A list of Bioengineering Department courses suitable for inclusion as a BME elective appears at the end of this section. - Pay attention to prerequisites to be sure the courses are taken in the correct order. - Note that entry into upper division courses in other departments is often possible without the standard prerequisites for those departments as long as the associated BME core course is completed.
-For example, to enter upper division classes in Mechanical Engineering, ensure that the BIOEN 4250, Biomechanics, is completed first (or concurrently).
-When in doubt, contact the Program Director for clarification or assistance. - Organic Chemistry II, both the lecture and lab courses, (CHEM 2320 and CHEM 2325), typically required for entry to medical school, are acceptable as BME elective. - BIOEN 4200 UG Research must be taken once by all students who use data from an internship for their Thesis Writing and Communications series (BIOEN 4201/4202).
-If students perform a second semester of internship with a company, they may take the class a second time for a maximum of 1 hour of BME elective credit, even when the course contributes additional hours to the program of study.
+Additionally, if transferred upper-division BME electives are accepted, they will count as lower-division credit.
+See Section 2.3 for more details on transfer classes. - Students should use past schedules as guidelines in scheduling BME elective classes to ensure that they do not conflict with required classes. - For admission to graduate level classes (5000, 6000), all students must simply meet standard prerequisites and obtain written (email) permission from the course instructor in order to apply for admission.
+Students should then forward the permission directly to the Program Coordinator, who will then handenroll the student in the course.
+Note that admission to 7000 classes is generally restricted to PhD students so only available to undergraduates in unusual circumstances. - A list of Bioengineering Department courses suitable for inclusion as a BME elective appears at the end of this section. - Students must pay attention to prerequisites to be sure the courses are taken in the correct order. - Note that entry into upper division courses in other departments is often possible without the standard prerequisites for those departments as long as the associated BME core course is completed.
+For example, to enter upper division classes in Mechanical Engineering, ensure that the BIOEN 4250, Biomechanics I course, is completed first (or concurrently).
+When in doubt, contact the Program Director for clarification or assistance. - Organic Chemistry II, both the lecture and lab courses, (CHEM 2320 and CHEM 2325), typically required for entry to medical school, are acceptable as BME elective. - If students perform a second semester of research in a lab or internship with a company, they may take the class BIOEN 4995 for a maximum of 1 hour of BME elective credit.

 - Directed reading, independent study, literature surveys, and special project classes do not generally qualify as BME electives.
-Exceptions are possible but the Program Director must approve these beforehand. - Some seminar classes (e.g., BIOEN 6464) may be acceptable for 1 hour of BME elective credit, but only when they are used only to ensure adequate college credit hours, i.e., they are not counted as part of the minimum 15 hours.
+Exceptions are possible but the Program Director must approve these beforehand. - Some research seminar classes (e.g., BIOEN 6480, Biomechanics Research) may be acceptable for 1 hour of BME elective credit, but usually when they are used only to ensure adequate college credit hours, i.e., they are not counted as part of the minimum 15 hours.
+Again, students must consult with the Program Director beforehand to receive permission.